Scale-Space Hypernetworks for Efficient Biomedical Imaging: Experimental Results

-We analyze how each rescaling factor affects the inference computational requirements of the segmentation networks by measuring the number of floating point operations (FLOPs) required to use the network for each rescaling factor at inference time.
+\textbf{Computational Cost}.
+We analyze how each rescaling factor affects the inference computational requirements of each segmentation network.
+We measure the number of floating point operations (FLOPs) required to use the network for each rescaling factor at inference time.
 We also evaluate the amount of time used to train each model.

-Figure~\ref{fig:dice-flops_all-datasets} depicts the trade-off between test Dice score and the inference computational cost for both methods in all segmentation tasks.
+Figure~\ref{fig:dice-flops_all-datasets} depicts the trade-off between test Dice score and the inference computational cost for all segmentation tasks, and~Figure~\ref{fig:registration} shown the results in the registration task on OASIS.
 We observe that the choice of rescaling factor has a substantial effect on the computational requirements.
-For instance, for the OxfordPets and CUBBirds tasks, reducing the rescaling factor from the default~$\varphi=0.5$ to~$\varphi=0.4$ reduces computational cost by over 50\% and by 70\% for $\varphi=0.3$.
+For instance, for the OASIS and PanDental tasks, reducing the rescaling factor from the default~$\varphi=0.5$ to~$\varphi=0.4$ reduces computational cost by over 50\% and by 70\% for $\varphi=0.3$.
 In all cases, we again find that hypernetwork achieves a better accuracy-FLOPs trade-off curve than the set of baselines.
-Tables~\ref{tab:results} and~\ref{tab:results_natural} in the supplement report detailed measurements for accuracy (in Dice score), inference cost (in inference GFLOPs) and training time (in hours) for both approaches.
+Table~\ref{tab:results} in the supplement report detailed measurements for accuracy (in Dice score), inference cost (in inference GFLOPs) and training time (in hours) for all methods approaches.